STATE OF FLORIDA

 OFFICE OF THE GOVERNOR

-WHEREAS, as Governor, I am responsible to meet the dangers presented to this State and its people by this emergency; and
+WHEREAS, the threat posed by Hurricane Dorian requires that timely precautions are taken to protect the communities, critical infrastructure, and general welfare of Florida; and WHEREAS, as Governor, I am responsible to meet the dangers presented to Florida and its people by this emergency; and,

-I designate the Director of the Division of Emergency Management as the State Coordinating Officer for the duration of this emergency and direct him to execute the State's Comprehensive Emergency Management Plan and other response, recovery, and mitigation plans necessary to cope with the emergency.
-Pursuant to section 252.36(1 )(a), Florida Statutes, I delegate to the State Coordinating Officer the authority to exercise those powers delineated in sections 252.36(5)-(10), Florida Statutes, which he shall exercise as needed to meet this emergency, subject to the limitations of section 252.33, Florida Statutes.
-In exercising the powers delegated by this Order, the State Coordinating Officer shall confer with the Governor to the fullest extent practicable.
+Section 2.
+I designate the Director of the Division of Emergency Management ("Director") as the State Coordinating Officer for the duration of this emergency and direct him to execute the State's Comprehensive Emergency Management Plan and other response, recovery, and mitigation plan s necessary to cope with the emergency.
+Pursuant to section 252 .36(1)(a), Florida Statute s, I delegate to the State Coordinating Officer the authority to exercise those power s delineated in section s 252.36(5)-(10), Florida Statutes, which he shall exercise as needed to meet this emergency, subject to the limitation s of section 252.33, Florida Statutes.
+In exercising the power s delegated by this Order, the State Coordinating Officer shall confer with the Governor to the fullest extent practicable.
 The State Coordinating Officer shall also have the authority to:

 B. Seek direct assistance and enter into agreements with any and all agencies of the United States Government as may be needed to meet the emergency.

 C. Direct all state, regional and local govern mental agencies, including law enforcement agencie s, to ident ify personnel needed from those age ncies to assist in meeting the response, recovery, and mitigation needs created by this emergency, and to place all such personnel under the direct command and coordination of the State Coordinating Officer to meet this emergency.